-Were you rattled by the Aug.
-23, 2011 earthquake?
+Were you rattled by the ?
 People across Northern Virginia felt the unusual 5.8 earthquake centered in Mineral, Va.
 Damage here was minimal but nerves were frayed.

 If an earthquake should ever shake the area again, emergency officials want residents to be prepared.
 They are asking everyone to participate in the Great Southeast ShakeOut, an earthquake drill set for Oct.
 18.